DanielAdam13/Prog4-GameEngine-Bomberman/README.md

 # Architectural Rules

+- Commands are intent, Components are behavior
+- Mutatation during iteation is bad - defer to a later point (Mark For Delete, Pending Additions)
-- No Component can add/remove other components from its owner internally.
+- No Component can add/remove other components from its owner internally
+- Class for state and behavior / Namespace for stateless logic
+- Data lives with the system that owns it (Stage descriptors -> stage Loader, Camera -> Gameplay State)
+- Tie a resource's lifetime to an object's lifetime - apply RAII (Obsever auto-unsubscribe, no raw pointers for ownership)

+---

 # Used Design Patterns